Upper bound preservation of the total scalar curvature in a conformal class: Introduction

 This paper is organized as follows.
-In section 2 we prove Main Theorem \ref{main}.
-The key fact to prove Main Theorem \ref{main} is that the normalized Yamabe flow starting at each $g_{i}$ subconverges to the normalized Yamabe flow starting at the limiting metric $g.$ This is done separately in the two cases Yamabe nonpositive (i.e., $Y(M, g_{0}) \le 0$) and positive (i.e., $Y(M, g_{0}) > 0$).
-In section 3 we prove Main Theorem \ref{main2}.
-In the setting of Main Theorem \ref{main2}, we observe the unnormalized Yamabe flow starting at each $g_{i}.$ We prepare a $L^{1}$-estimate for such flows and use it to prove that $g_{i}$ converges to $g$ uniformly on $M$ as $i \rightarrow \infty.$ Thus, as done in the proof of Main Theorem \ref{main}, we prove Main Theorem \ref{main2}.
-In section 4 we show the fact used in the proof of Main Theorem \ref{main}.
+In Section 2, we prove Main Theorem \ref{main}.
+The key fact to prove Main Theorem \ref{main} is that the normalized Yamabe flow starting from each $g_{i}$ subconverges to the normalized Yamabe flow starting from the limiting metric $g.$ This has been proven separately in two cases: Yamabe non-positive (i.e., $Y(M, g_{0}) \le 0$) and positive (i.e., $Y(M, g_{0}) > 0$).
+In Section 3, we prove Main Theorem \ref{main2}.
+In the setting of Main Theorem \ref{main2}, we observe the unnormalized Yamabe flow starting from each $g_{i}.$ We prepare an $L^{1}$-estimate for such flows and use it to prove that $g_{i}$ actually converges to $g$ in the $C^{0}$-sense on $M$ as $i \rightarrow \infty.$ Then Main Theorem \ref{main2} follows from Main Theorem \ref{main}.
+In Section 4 (Appendix), we show an auxiliary fact has been used in the proof of Main Theorem \ref{main}.